 Step 2: Apply for visa nomination

-- Business Innovation and Investment (Provisional) visa (subclass 188) – Significant Investor stream downloadable application form.
+- Business Innovation and Investment (Provisional) visa (subclass 188) – Significant Investor stream application form.
+You will need to register as a user of this website - see register button below.

 You will need to prepare the following documentation for your application and upload it when requested: